 Recent Press – Daily Mail Article shows how The Rafaelo Procedure changed someones life to such an extent that he claims ‘it was the best money he had ever spent’.
 To read the full article, click here.
 News also in that Rafaelo is now available in Wales – click here for more details.

 The Rafaelo Procedure is a relatively new, yet highly successful, treatment that utilises radio frequency technology to significantly reduce, and in most cases totally eliminate, the common symptoms of haemorrhoids (also known as piles).
 Similar radio frequency technology has been used successfully for many years to treat varicose veins, and this has now been adapted and modified for the specialised treatment of haemorrhoids.
 Becoming increasingly popular amongst Doctors and patients alike, The Rafaelo Procedure is now available across the UK at a range of private clinics and hospitals, and is covered by CIGNA, AVIVA & WPA under code H5120.
-Rafaelo is also available on the NHS at University College London Hospital, Queen Mary’s Hospital, Darent Valley Hospital, St. Albans City Hospital, King George Hospital, West Middlesex Hospital and Royal Hampshire County Hospital.
+Rafaelo is also available on the NHS at University College London Hospital, Queen Mary’s Hospital, Darent Valley Hospital, St. Albans City Hospital, King George Hospital, West Middlesex Hospital, Royal Hampshire County Hospital and Northern General Hospital, Sheffield.
 Others will soon be offering it too.